Skip to main content

 Summary

-• Dr. Benjamin Nwosu is a pediatric endocrinologist located in New Hyde Park, NY, with subspecialties in pediatric bone metabolism disorders, diabetes endocrinology, obesity, and puberty disorders.
+• Dr. Benjamin Nwosu is a pediatric endocrinologist based in New Hyde Park, NY, specializing in pediatric bone metabolism disorders, diabetes, obesity, and puberty/reproductive endocrinology.
 He completed his residency in pediatrics at Howard University and a fellowship in pediatric endocrinology at the National Institutes of Health.
-He is currently a professor at the Steven & Alexandra Cohen Children's Medical Center and an endocrinologist at UMass Memorial Medical Center.
-Dr. Nwosu is experienced in vitamin D deficiency and has published several research articles related to pediatric endocrinology, including topics like type 1 diabetes and Graves' disease.
-He has been involved in various clinical trials and has received multiple honors, such as America’s Top Doctors and leading editorial roles in academic publications.
+Currently, he serves as a professor at Steven & Alexandra Cohen Children's Medical Center and has an ongoing role as an endocrinologist at UMass Memorial Medical Center.
+His research interests include vitamin D deficiency with numerous publications on the subject.
+He has been involved in several clinical trials, particularly focusing on diabetes and vitamin D. His recognitions include being a lead editor for publications on vitamin D and pediatric endocrinology, with honors from the American Diabetes Association and listings as a top doctor by Castle Connolly.

 Clinical Expertise